tursodatabase/libsql/ext/jni/src/org/sqlite/jni/tester/test-script-interpreter.md

 The --json and --json-block commands work like --result and --tableresult, respectively.
-The difference is that column values are appended to the result buffer literally, without every enclosing the values in `{...}` or `"..."` and without escaping any characters in the column value and comparison is always an exact strcmp() not a GLOB.
+The difference is that column values are appended to the result buffer literally, without ever enclosing the values in `{...}` or `"..."` and without escaping any characters in the column value and comparison is always an exact strcmp() not a GLOB.